Rules banks and other lenders must follow to make sure loans and credit are affordable and meet your needs.

 Unregistered lenders cannot make you pay interest, default fees and other costs of borrowing.
 They must register to gain this right, but can only make you pay borrowing costs for the time they are registered.

-Financial Service Providers Register(external link) — Companies Office
+Searching the Financial Service Providers Register(external link) — Companies Office

 Responsible Lending Code – current